msoczi/pl_tweets_sentiment_analysis/README.md

 The sentiment for tweets was determined on the basis of the average value of the sentiments of individual tokens in the tweet.

 ## Preprocessing
 The next step was to prepare the data after appropriately tagging it in the previous step.
-The methods used are similar to those in notebook *1_labeling_tweets*, but with some differences (e.g. no lemmatization was used).
+The methods used are similar to those in notebook <a href="/1_labeling_tweets.ipynb">1_labeling_tweets</a>, but with some differences (e.g. no lemmatization was used).
 The result of this step was the prepared data for modeling.

 ## Classic ML models
 After cleaning text, some duplicates appeared.
 We removed them.
 Then, with RegexpTokenizer from nltk module, we made tokenization.
 In the next step, we converted text to vectors using CountVectorizer from sklearn.<br>